 Portrayal of Shared Edges.

-In the context of S-100 line styles affect curve geometry portrayal.
 Shared edges portrayed with dash patterns may be presented incorrectly to the mariner when the ECDIS draws the edge in both directions.
 This issue can occur along the shared edges of features which abut, such as restricted areas or anchorages where adjacent edges are drawn in opposite directions.

 Rendering the dash pattern in both directions can alter the pattern from what is intended, and in some cases may result in a solid line.